Sepsis, Severe Infections and Stewardship pathway

 Eligibility and Application

-Final Selection: Decisions will be made by the expert evaluators.
+• Final Selection: Decisions will be made by the leads of the pilot countries in alignment with the national societies, where applicable.

 Acknowledgement